-Since I put #vss365 today online and wrote about it on January 14, it has been elevated from a simple side-project to my current primary personal programming project (whoops alliteration strikes again).
+Since I put #vss365 today online on January 14, it has been elevated from a simple side-project to my current primary personal programming project (whoops alliteration strikes again).
 While there are a few other projects I am working on, I have spent the most time on it because there is tremendous potential and has seen an amount of growth I did not expect.
 It's not been smooth sailing since launch, and I have some cool things in the pipeline.
 I think it's all really cool and want to share it, so here we goooooooo!!!

 To start, let's look at a graph.

 This is a graph showing the daily amount of emails sent out from the site, via the MailJet Send API.
 As can be quickly inferred by the gray line, there's an upward trend of emails sent.
 This is something I hoped would happen (because I wanted people to find and make use of it) but the speed of increase has been unexpected.
 On April 17, 13 emails were sent.
 By July 17, that number had increased to 71 emails, nearly 5.5 times the amount within a three month span.
 That's crazy cool and absolutely humbling.
 Naturally, as awareness has grown and people keep subscribing, I've been working on stabling the app to be more reliable because, naturally, it wasn't fully there when it launched.
 As you can see, there's a number of daily spikes where 2-3x the normal amount were sent out.
 These occurred for a variety of reasons:

 - The prompt finder script, used to fetch the daily prompt tweet and process it, repeatedly failed:

 * It didn't take into account what would happen if we already had a prompt recorded for that calendar day but the prompt was for the next day

 * It detected multiple prompts a day when it shouldn't have due to faulty identification methods

 * It picked up tweets that were not from the writer

 * It failed to pick up at word at all but still sent out emails